 Full Form of ESI – Employees’ State Insurance

-The full form of ESI is Employees’ State Insurance and it was founded on 24 February 1952 to function as a health insurance scheme for the Indian employees and this fund is solely managed by the ESIC (Employees’ State Insurance Corporation) as per the rules and regulations provided in the Employees’ State Insurance Act, 1948 (also known as ESI Act, 1948).
+The full form of ESI is the Employees’ State Insurance.
+It was founded on 24 February 1952 to function as a health insurance scheme for the Indian employees, and this fund is solely managed by the ESIC (Employees’ State Insurance Corporation) as per the rules and regulations provided in the Employees’ State Insurance Act, 1948 (also known as ESI Act, 1948).

 Brief History of ESI